vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/07_ANNEXURE_I_PROCEEDINGS_OF_THE_FIRST_MEETING.md

 25. The general question as to whether or not Government of India should undertake reform of the various Hindu calendars in India and have one uniform calendar for the whole of India was discussed.

 ## Constraints
 Dr. Gorakh Prasad said that it will be in the fitness of things for the Government to initiate the reform and pointed out that only minimum necessary changes in the prevailing custom should be effected to avoid public resentment and opposition.
 He emphasized this point.
 He also pointed out that in the past there had been hero worship and guru-worship and due to personal animosity and financial considerations several anomalies have crept in.
-Even today pancānga making was a financial proposition.
+Even today pañcāṅga making was a financial proposition.
 Astrology flourished on the principle “Remember it if it fits and forget it if it misses."

 Shri Lahiri said that proposals concerning religious festivals should be got ratified by eminent Pandits.